sheamunion/dbc-phase-0/week-2/design-reflection.md

 UX is likely most valuable for complex systems.

 UX does not meet *every single* user's needs.
-It does its best to "design for specific experiences and promote certain behaviors."[^fn-UX_reference]
+It does its best to ["design for specific experiences and promote certain behaviors."](http://www.smashingmagazine.com/2010/10/what-is-user-experience-design-overview-tools-and-resources/)

 UX is not the same as usability.
 Usability is a factor that informs or can impact UX.